InnfiRAT virus removal guide

 What is InnfiRAT?

 InnfiRAT is the name of a remote access or administration tool (RAT).
-Typically, software of this type is used to control connected computers remotely.
-However, there are many cases where cyber criminals seek to trick users into installing RATs so they could use them to perform malicious actions.
-In order to avoid any serious problems that can be caused with a software of this type we strongly recommend to uninstall it form the system as soon as possible.
+Typically, software of this type is used to control connected computers remotely, however, in many cases, cyber criminals seek to trick users into installing RATs so they can use them to perform malicious actions.
+To avoid serious problems that can be caused with this software, we strongly recommend that you uninstall this RAT from your system immediately.

-Typically, cyber criminals use RATs to steal personal information that could be used to generate revenue in one or another way.
-Research shows that cyber criminals who spread InnfiRAT seek to steal cryptocurrency wallet information, they target Bitcoin, Litecoin and possibly other wallets.
-Stolen wallets can be used to make fraudulent transactions, which cyber criminals can empty cryptocurrency wallets by transferring cryptocurrency to other wallets that are owned by them or other parties.
-Furthermore, InnfiRAT is capable of stealing browser cookies from browsers such as Chrome, Mozilla, Opera (and others), usernames and passwords that are stored on browsers, session data, and so on.
-Obtained credentials can be used to steal email, banking, social networking and other accounts.
-Stolen accounts may be used to make fraudulent purchases, transactions, send spam to other people, extract money from people who are in victim's contact lists, and so on.
-Another feature that is available on InnfiRAT is screenshot grabbing.
-It means that cyber criminals can use it to make screenshots of opened system, browser or other windows anytime they want.
-Taken screenshots might contain personal details that could be misused for malicious purposes as well.
-InnfiRAT sends all stolen data to its C&C (command and control) server, cyber criminals can use that server to perform malicious actions on a infected computer.
-For example, they could install additional malware like ransomware.
-Ransomware is a high-risk malware that usually is designed to encrypt files.
-Simply said, to lock victim's files using strong encryption algorithm that could not be decrypted without the right software.
-Typically, cyber criminals are the only ones who have that software and they force victims to buy it from them by paying a particular amount of ransom.
-Furthermore, InnfiRAT can be used to steal information such as victim's IP address, city, region, country, etc, and running processes.
-It can kill processes whose name contains strings such as "chrome", "firefox", "opera", "browser" an others.
-InnfiRAT is quite a powerful tool that can help cyber criminals to generate revenue using misused data in a variety of ways.
-To avoid data, financial loss, identity theft, having various accounts stolen or/and computer infected with other malware, and other problems it is required to uninstall this RAT immediately.
+Typically, cyber criminals use RATs to steal personal information, which can then be used to generate revenue.
+Research shows that cyber criminals who proliferate InnfiRAT seek to steal cryptocurrency wallet information - they target Bitcoin, Litecoin, and possibly other wallets.
+Stolen wallets can be used to make fraudulent transactions: cyber criminals can empty cryptocurrency wallets by transferring funds to other wallets that are owned by them or other parties.
+Furthermore, InnfiRAT is capable of stealing cookies from browsers such as Chrome, Mozilla, Opera (and others), usernames and passwords stored on browsers, session data, and so on.
+These credentials can be used to steal email, banking, social networking, and other accounts.
+Stolen accounts might be used to make fraudulent purchases, transactions, send spam to other people, extort money from people who are in the victim's contact lists, and so on.
+Another feature available through InnfiRAT is screenshot grabbing.
+Cyber criminals use this feature to take screenshots of opened windows (system, browser, or others) any time they wish.
+The screenshots might contain personal details, which could be misused for malicious purposes.
+InnfiRAT sends all stolen data to its C&C (Command and Control) server, which cyber criminals use to perform malicious actions on the infected computer.
+For example, they could install additional malware such as ransomware.
+Ransomware is high-risk malware that usually encrypt files.
+In summary, the software locks files using strong encryption algorithms that cannot be decrypted without specific software.
+Typically, only cyber criminals have this software and they force victims to purchase it through ransom payments.
+Furthermore, InnfiRAT can be used to steal information such as victim's IP address, city, region, country, etc., and running processes.
+It can kill processes with names that contain strings such as "chrome", "firefox", "opera", "browser", and others.
+InnfiRAT is a powerful tool enabling cyber criminals to generate revenue by misusing data in various ways.
+To avoid data, financial loss, identity theft, having accounts stolen and/or computer infection with malware, and other problems, uninstall this RAT immediately.